ClickHouse/clickhouse-docs/docs/en/guides/developer/ttl.md

 If you are using ClickHouse Cloud, the steps in the lesson are not applicable.
 You do not need to worry about moving old data around in ClickHouse Cloud.
 :::

 A common practice when working with large amounts of data is to move that data around as it gets older.
-Here are the steps of implementing a hot/warm/cold architecture in ClickHouse using the `TO DISK` and `TO VOLUME` clauses of the `TTL` command.
+Here are the steps for implementing a hot/warm/cold architecture in ClickHouse using the `TO DISK` and `TO VOLUME` clauses of the `TTL` command.
 (By the way, it doesn't have to be a hot and cold thing - you can use TTL to move data around for whatever use case you have.)

 1. The `TO DISK` and `TO VOLUME` options refer to the names of disks or volumes defined in your ClickHouse configuration files.
-Create a new file named `my_system.xml` (or any file name) that defines your disks, then define volumes that use your disks:
+Create a new file named `my_system.xml` (or any file name) that defines your disks, then define volumes that use your disks.
+Place the XML file in `/etc/clickhouse-server/config.d/` to have the configuration applied to your system:

 ```xml
 <clickhouse>